-4-H Superintendent: Joe Brokaw
+4-H Superintendent: Joe Brokaw Monday, July 25

-Monday, July 26

-- Please provide Superintendent of Poultry with place of origin of your poultry. - Rule changes/new information are based on regulations of the Illinois State Fair junior Department and the American Standard of Perfection. - Must be enrolled in 4-H Poultry Project by January 1 in 4-H Online and completed the online

-Quality Assurance & Ethics Certification training (QAEC) by May 1.

-- Illinois Department of Agriculture Health Requirements apply (page 84 refer to website). - Exhibitor must own all poultry by May 1 of current year. - Exhibitor must be present for judging. - A cockerel shall be a male hatched after January 1 of current year.
-A pullet shall be a female hatched after January 1 of current year. - "Ducks, Geese & Other" may be any age. - Birds must be in show condition, i.e. clean and fully feathered.
+- Please provide Superintendent of Poultry with the place of origin. - Rule changes/new information are based on regulations of the Illinois State Fair Junior Department and the American Standard of Perfection. - Must be enrolled in 4-H Poultry Project by January 1 in 4-H Online and completed the online Quality Assurance & Ethics Certification training (QAEC) by May 1. - Illinois Department of Agriculture Health Requirements apply (page 114 refer to website). - Exhibitor must own all poultry by May 1 of the current year. - Exhibitor must be present for judging. - A cockerel shall be a male hatched after January 1 of the current year.
+A pullet shall be a female hatched after January 1 of the current year. - "Ducks, Geese & Other" may be any age. - Birds must be in show condition, i.e. clean and fully feathered.
 They may be disqualified from judging if their condition is not appropriate.
-This is at the discretion of the superintendent and/or judge. - Exhibitor helpers, if needed, should be 4-H members.
-Failure to cooperate will result in disqualification of 4-H member being assisted. - One (1) entry per class.
-Refer to "Agricultural Premium Fund (APF)" statement on page 8. - Pens: If one pullet from the pen was not allowed to show as a single Pullet (due to 1 entry per class), that Pullet will be allowed to show in the Pen.
-One of the Pullets must have been shown as an individual in the Pullet class. - Meat Pens can be shown individually or as a pen. - Poultry will be released after judging. - Awards: Champion and Reserve Champion Poultry. - Exhibitors NEED to help clean up show area after judging (removing straw, etc.). - Superintendents reserve the right to break classes down into smaller classes of division if necessary.
+This is at the discretion of the Fair Superintendent and/or judge. - Exhibitor helpers, if needed, should be 4-H members.
+Failure to cooperate will result indisqualification of 4-H member being assisted. - One (1) entry per class.
+Refer to "Agricultural Premium Fund (APF)" statement on page 17.

+- Pens: If one pullet from the pen was not allowed to show as a single Pullet (due to 1 entry per class), that Pullet will be allowed to show in the Pen.
+One of the Pullets must have been shown as an individual in the Pullet class. - Meat Pens can be shown individually or as a pen. - Poultry will be released after judging. - Exhibitors NEED to help clean up the show area after judging (removing straw, pens, etc.). - Superintendents reserve the right to break classes down into smaller classes of division ifnecessary.